Marina Silva: 2014 presidential election

 In April 2014, Eduardo Campos announced his name for the October 2014 presidential election, naming Marina Silva as his candidate for vice president.

 Sustainability Network

 On 16 February 2013 a new party, Rede Sustentabilidade ("Sustainability Network"), was officially launched in Brasilia.
 According to its founders, the name to be used at the polls would be simply REDE ("NETWORK").

-On 4 October 2013, the Superior Electoral Court blocked the party's creation, there being insufficient signatures to register it.
+On 4 October 2013, the Superior Electoral Court blocked the party's creation, with there being insufficient signatures to register it.
 The following day, Marina announced her affiliation to the Brazilian Socialist Party.

 Death of Campos

 On Wednesday, 13 August 2014, Campos' private jet, with six others on board, crashed in bad weather as it was preparing to land in the coastal city of Santos, just south of São Paulo.
 After his death, Silva became the Brazilian Socialist Party's candidate for president of Brazil.

 Campaign

 Soon after taking the place of Campos in the bid, Marina polled 20% of the votes, 10% more than Campos was polling.
-She enjoys strong support among young voters and evangelicals, but because of her pro-environmental stance she is largely distrusted by Brazil's powerful agribusiness sector.
-As an Evangelical Christian, she opposes abortion.
+She enjoyed strong support among young voters and evangelicals, but because of her pro-environmental stance she was largely distrusted by Brazil's powerful agribusiness sector.
+As an Evangelical Christian, she opposed abortion.
 On 30 August 2014, Silva generated considerable controversy when she renounced the party's support for same-sex marriage, which was supported by Campos and had been included in the party's manifesto, published a day earlier.

 On Sunday, 5 October 2014, Silva received 21% of the vote in the first round of the election, to Rousseff's 41% and Neves's 34%.
-Although many observers had expected Silva to advance to a second round against Rousseff, Silva ultimately received a much lower share of the vote than most opinion polls had indicated in the lead-up to the election, and did not advance to 26 October run-off.
+Although many observers had expected Silva to advance to a second round against Rousseff, Silva ultimately received a much lower share of the vote than most opinion polls had indicated in the lead-up to the election, and did not advance to the 26 October run-off.
 Some days after the election she endorsed Aecio Neves in the run-off against Dilma Rousseff.